 If you have difficult to control asthma, current asthma medicines will work to bring your asthma symptoms back under control once you find ways with your GP and asthma nurse to get your routine working for you.

 If you have severe asthma, there are still lots of things you can do, but you’ll need extra specialist care and support as well.
-The combination of looking after yourself, and getting the right support is key.
+The combination of looking after yourself, and getting the right support, and the right treatments, is key.

 Who gets severe asthma?